jmajam/hans-and-justin-lightroom/index.md

 {: .fs-6 .fw-300 }

+## What is Adobe Lightroom?
+Adobe Lightroom is an image editor that allows the user to manipulate multiple images without touching the original files.
+This is ideal for retouching, enhancing, and improving digital photos and is widely used by the masses.

+## Prerequisites
+Your computer must meet the minimum technical specifications outlined below to run and use Lightroom Classic.

+### Windows Minimum Requirements

+* Processor: Intel® or AMD processor with 64-bit support*; 2 GHz or faster processor

+* Operating system: Microsoft Windows 7 with Service Pack 1 (64-bit) or Windows 10**

+* RAM: 4 GB of RAM (12 GB recommended)

+* Storage Space: 2 GB of available storage space for program installation.

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---